-Simply collect some interesting leaves whilst you are out and about – we visited a local woods to collect ours.
-The leaves wont stick if they are nice and dry, so if you need to, lay them on kitchen towel to absorb any moisture.
-We used a telephone directory to press our leaves in – they are perfect for this; the finish of the paper allows for any moisture to be absorbed, plus as we no longer use ours, it’s a great way to make use of something that normally ends up in the recycling bin!
+Collect some interesting leaves whilst you are out and about – we visited a local woods to collect ours.
+The leaves wont stick if they are dry, so if you need to, lay them on kitchen towel to absorb any moisture.
+We used a telephone directory to press our leaves in.
+The finish of the paper allows for any moisture to be absorbed, plus as we no longer use ours, it’s a great way to make use of something that normally ends up in the recycling bin!

 We left our leaves for about 3 weeks, until a rainy afternoon prompted an indoor craft project.
 We found that the green leaves that we had pressed stayed pretty much at their original colour, but the leaves that were showing autumn colours had continued to darken up.